afit/DeskScop/README.rst

 There isn't much useful documentation yet.

 * When I run DeskScop I get an \"Application Error\" message!
 Installing the `Microsoft .NET Framework Version 1.1 Redistributable Package <http://www.microsoft.com/downloads/details.aspx?FamilyID=262d25e3-f589-4842-8157-034d1e7cf3a3&DisplayLang=en>`_ should fix this.
 * I get an error message \"An error occured parsing the sent date[...]\"!
 DeskScop tries to parse sent dates in your held mail into a common readable date format.
 However, the dates in spam email headers are not commonly well-formed.
 The DeskScop.exe.config configuration file lists a series of patterns.
-Have a poke around with it, or email the authors with the invalid date in question.
+Have a poke around with it, or raise an issue in GitHub.